hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ranges = [[1,3], null, [3,5]]
 ```

 If the bin centers or ranges change with time, then having static values for the centers or ranges cannot in the `info` response is inadequate.
-See the section below on time varying bins for how to handle this situation.
+See the section below on time-varying bins for how to handle this situation.

 **Example**